Saturday, May 16, 2009

 But that doesn’t always happen.
 Rajesh Sanil, who coaches at MIG cricket ground in Bandra, says cricketers must learn how to fight the system.
 Sanil claims that the selection of a player depends on a lot of things apart from talent.
 Probed a little deeper, Sanil admits that if two players of the same calibre are vying for a place in the team, then the one with he right connections invariably wins.
 He feels that the system of selecting players is not likely to change anytime soon nor is there any short-term solution to the problem.

 It’s a serious problem.
 The young cricketers are in a hurry these days.
 They want everything to happen quickly.
 This often leads to disappointment amongst players who do not have the mental aptitude and required resilience to slog it out for just that little time longer.
-The commercial aspect of the game also
+The commercial aspect of the game also drives many non-players into trying their luck all the time.
+Players with too much passion risk hurting themselves while staring at disappointment.
+They often feel betrayed by the game they loved.
+Unless such a person gets comfort from his parents and coach, cases like Subhash Dixit’s may happen again.

 The lack of parameters for selecting a player makes the selector’s decision sacred.
 Milind Rege, chairman of the Cricket Club of India’s organising committee, says that selection of a player from one level to the other is a subjective choice which varies from selector to selector.
 Former national chief selector Kiran More says he looks at the physical fitness and mental preparation of a player while assessing him.

-cause he is a bad player, but because he still hasn’t caught any selector’s eye.
+But, the players who have been ill-treated by the management blame the selection process for ruining the game and their careers.
+Nishant Bhatia is one of the many strugglers who is striving to make a mark in the game.
+He started playing at the age of 12 with Shardashram Vidyamandir, the school which has given the country Sachin Tendulkar.
+A decade later, Nishant is nowhere close to emulating his idol.
+Not because he is a bad player, but because he still hasn’t caught any selector’s eye.
 He has played the Harris Shield, ELF Vengsarkar, Kanga League, Shatkar Trophy, Shalini Bhalekar Trophy and various MCA camp matches where he was also the captain of his team.
 “The biggest disappointment came when I got a call from the MCA saying I was selected, but I never got to play and was eventually shunted out,” Nishant says.
 The appointment had come after he had been the third highest scorer in the West Zone knockout league tournament.
 His frustration is growing with each passing year.
 In this glorious game of uncertainties, “either you get famous or you’re a stupid person,” Nishant says.
 Even your own friends begin laughing at you and question your abilities, he adds.

 Bhatia’s colleague Paresh Nailwal has almost given up hope of returning to the game.
 Working in his father’s shop now, Nailwal is planning to do an MBA.
 He says that sinister things keep happening in the game with or without the player’s knowledge, so it is difficult to gauge what makes the cut for a particular selector.
 Nailwal claims that a couple of years ago, when the team for Mumbai was selected, almost eight players were subsequently dropped without any reason from the total list of 14 players and till date, no one knows why such a thing happened.